varnish/Varnish-Book/varnish_book.rst

       ``varnishlog`` accepts all option that are syntactically correct.
       The semantics of your use of options, however, might be different than what you think at first.
       Therefore, you should ensure that your results  make sense.
-      You can verify the meaning of your restuls by double checking the filters, and by separating your results with the ``-b``and ``-c`` options.
+      You can verify the meaning of your results by double checking the filters, and by separating your results with the ``-b``and ``-c`` options.

 Query language
 --------------